 As with most aspects in life, resourcefulness can go a long way when it comes to providing care for someone with dementia or Alzheimer’s disease.
-At Inspired Home Care, we understand how challenging it can be to meet the ever-changing needs inherent with dementia care; during one day, the senior may feel calm and satisfied, while on the following day, endure increased anxiety and agitation.
+At Inspired Home Care, providers of compassionate Barrington memory care, we understand how challenging it can be to meet the ever-changing needs inherent with dementia care; during one day, the senior may feel calm and satisfied, while on the following day, endure increased anxiety and agitation.

 The acronym MAP stands for three forms of therapy:

-The mind’s ability to retain memories in connection with music, even in Alzheimer’s disease, is remarkable.
+The mind’s ability to retain memories in connection with music, even in dementia, is remarkable.
 Music can be included in a variety of ways for calming, engagement, and memory stimulation.
-A few ideas on how to integrate music in Alzheimer’s include:
+A few ideas on how to integrate music in dementia care include:

 - Discover which songs from the older adult’s younger years stimulate memories, and create a playlist on an iPod for the person to enjoy.
 Or, use a karaoke machine for sing-alongs.
 As the disease advances, musical preference will probably reflect the person’s childhood memories.